s0h3ck/h3ck-c0ding/CTFs/RC3 CTF 2016/README.md

 > Missing.

 ## Write-up
-The idea is to count the number of cats in each slide and then convert it to alphabetic letter and reverse it to get the flag.
+The idea is to count the number of cats in each slide and then convert it to alphabetic letters and reverse it to get the flag.

 ```text
 Image 1: 14 cats - N